benj-lazaro/comptia-linux/README.md

-# Linux Notes
+# Linux Notebook
-Personal Linux notes
+Personal Linux notebook

 ## What is it?
-Study notes to keep general knowledge on Linux fresh and inspired from LPIC-1 and CompTIA Linux+ certification exams
+A living notebook for the purpose of keeping general knowledge of the Linux OS fresh.